jenahparman/fall23-cs625/HW2/HW2-report.md

 I had to do a lot of reading on cat breeds in comparison to cat coat and marking terminology.
 I also found it challenging to figure out how to classify the cats. *Should I only include breeds recognized by the CFA (Cat Fanciers' Association)?
 How should I handle mixed-breed cats?
 What even is a Domestic short-hair?*

 I decided that I would remove any values in the pet breed column that solely listed a cat's coat color/marking name (e.g., Tabby, Calico, Tuxedo, Black, etc.).
 However, if it contained a cat coat color/marking AND "[short,medium, or long]-hair", then I would change these to "Domestic [short,medium, or long]-hair".
 I decided that if it wasn't a CFA recognized breed, but it did contain hair length, then it was probably a "Domestic".
 It seems like "**Domestic** [short,medium, or long]-hair" is like the "mutt" of cats, having an unknown lineage.
-I also found out that Domestic short-hairs are called "Moggies" in England, so I changed every instance of "Moggy" to "Domestic short-hair".
+I also found out that Domestic short-hairs are called "Moggies" in England, so I changed every instance of "Moggy" to "Domestic short-hair".[^3]

 I removed the values that were only coat color/marking name by applying a *Text filter* and searching for the color/marking name, while flagging any values that contained additional info hinting at a breed.